 The Design Interactions programme explores new roles, contexts and approaches for interaction design in relation to the social, cultural and ethical impact of existing and emerging technologies.

-Working with Theo Cook, Kellenberger–White art directed photography that continues with the theme of exposing the processes of image making established in the 2009 publication for RCA Design Interactions.
-The shoot picked up on the idea of the chroma-key blue screen used in film and television post-production to project an isolated object into any possible environment.
-Here, the blue screen acts as the stand in for the speculative future inhabited by the object.
-The vivid colour creates impact and also strong sense of the department collective.
+Working with Theo Cook, Kellenberger–White art-directed photography that maintains the theme of exposing the processes of image-making we established in the 2009 publication for RCA Design Interactions.
+The shoot picked up on the idea of the chroma key blue screen, used in film and television post-production to project an isolated object into any possible environment.
+Here, the blue screen acts as a stand-in for the speculative future inhabited by the object, but its vivid colour also creates impact and fosters a strong sense of the department collective.